 - By implementing strong authentication mechanisms, such as OAuth or API keys, to verify the identity of clients accessing the API, we can enforce access control policies that restrict access to sensitive resources based on user roles and permissions.

-- Using HTTPS encryption to encrypt data transmitted between clients and servers and prevent eavesdropping and tampering.
+- Using http encryption to encrypt data transmitted between clients and servers and prevent eavesdropping and tampering.

 - Validating input data and sanitizing user inputs to prevent injection attacks and other forms of exploitation.